Digital radio in the United Kingdom: Small scale DAB multiplexes

 An increasing number of small scale DAB multiplexes broadcast in a number of areas across the UK.
-From what began with ten trial multiplexes (London, Manchester, Glasgow, Birmingham, Bristol, Portsmouth, Norwich, Brighton, Cambridge and Aldershot) with initially a nine-month trial, extended to March 2020 by Ofcom at the request of the Department of Culture, Media and Sport.
+From what began with ten trial multiplexes (London, Manchester, Glasgow, Birmingham, Bristol, Portsmouth, Norwich, Brighton, Cambridge and Aldershot) with initially a nine-month trial, extended to March 2020 by Ofcom at the request of the Department for Culture, Media and Sport.
 In March 2020, the trial licences were extended again until December 2021.
-The trial multiplexes are starting to be replaced by permanent licences as awarded by Ofcom.
+The trial multiplexes have mostly been replaced by permanent licences as awarded by Ofcom.
+By 6 October 2023 more than 230 areas had been identified for SSDAB licenses across six licensing rounds.

 Digital terrestrial television

-Digital radio on the digital terrestrial platform started on 30 October 2002 with the launch of the BBC's digital only radio services, BBC 1Xtra, BBC Five Live Sports Extra, BBC 6 Music, BBC 7 and the BBC Asian Network, as well as existing stations BBC Radio Five Live and the BBC World Service.
+Digital radio on the digital terrestrial platform started on 30 October 2002 with the launch of the BBC's digital only radio services, BBC 1Xtra, BBC Radio 5 Live Sports Extra, BBC 6 Music, BBC Radio 7 and the BBC Asian Network, as well as existing stations BBC Radio 5 Live and the BBC World Service.
 All the stations broadcast on the BBC's multiplex B.

 On the same day EMAP Radio (now owned by Bauer Radio) launched three radio stations, Smash Hits, Kerrang! and Kiss.
 Two other commercial radio stations also launched, oneword and Jazz FM.

 The BBC later launched BBC Radio 1, Radio 2, Radio 3 and Radio 4 FM on multiplex A on 14 February 2003.
 These channels later moved to Multiplex 1 on 3 October 2007.

 As of May 2022, the digital terrestrial platform has 28 radio stations broadcasting nationally from broadcasters including the BBC, Bauer Radio, Global Radio, and Wireless Group, as well as numerous BBC local stations.